craigbrennan24/ChampSelectHelper/README.md

 This program is free to use with no ads, you can help me out by recommending this to your friends!

+Be sure to take correct version!
+ChampSelectHelper32/64 = 32 bit/64 bit

 ### How-To:
 Inside the 'data' folder there is a file called 'data.txt', this is where you can add and remove champions